standardebooks/manual/9-metadata.rst

 	- Otherwise, if there is more than one translator, continue appending subsequent URL-safe translators, separated by an underscore.
 Do not alpha-sort translator names.

+-	If the work has an editor with the `display-seq` property set, append a forward slash, then the URL-safe editor.
+If there is more than one editor, continue appending subsequent URL-safe editors, separated by an underscore.
+Do not alpha-sort editor names.

--	If the work is illustrated, append a forward slash, then the URL-safe illustrator.
+-	If the work has an illustrator with the `display-seq` property set, *and* this contributor is not already an author, translator, or editor, append a forward slash, then the URL-safe illustrator.
 If there is more than one illustrator, continue appending subsequent URL-safe illustrators, separated by an underscore.
 Do not alpha-sort illustrator names.

 -	Finally, *do not* append a trailing forward slash.